InsertKoinIO/koin-annotations/quickstart/android.md

 We tag it `@KoinViewModel` to declare it as Koin ViewModel instance.

 ## Writing the Koin module

-Let's create a `AppModule` function to scan our components:
+Let's create a `AppModule` class to scan our components:

 ```kotlin
 @Module